hendrikmuhs/ccache-action/README.md

 # Ccache for gh actions

-A Github action to speedup building using ccache for C/C++ projects.
+A Github action to speedup building using ccache/sccache for C/C++ projects.

+Works on Linux, macOS, and Windows (sccache only).

 ## Example usage